Ramona and Beezus: Production

 Elizabeth Allen is the film's director.

 In 2009, it was announced that Elizabeth Allen would direct a film adaptation of the Ramona series of novels written by Beverly Cleary.
 The film, Ramona and Beezus, would be released in cinemas on July 23, 2010.
 Denise Di Novi and Alison Greenspan spent $15 million to produce the film with writers Laurie Craig and Nick Pustay.
 Filming took place in Vancouver.
 Fox 2000 Pictures acquired distribution rights to the film.
 Mark Mothersbaugh composed the music for the film.
 Dune Entertainment, Walden Media, and Di Novi Pictures co-produced the film.

 Release

-Ramona and Beezus was released in theaters on July 23, 2010, by 20th Century Fox and Walden Media to 2,719 theaters nationwide.
+Ramona and Beezus was released in theaters on July 23, 2010, by 20th Century Fox and Walden Media to 5,000 theaters nationwide.
 The film was rated G by MPAA, becoming the studio's fourth film to be rated G since 1997's Anastasia.
 The trailer was released on March 18, 2010, and was shown in theaters along with How to Train Your Dragon, The Last Song, Despicable Me, Toy Story 3, and 20th Century Fox's other films, including Diary of a Wimpy Kid and Marmaduke.
 The film premiered in New York City on July 20, 2010.
-It was released in Irish and British cinemas October 22, 2010.
+It was released in Irish and British theaters October 22, 2010.
+The film was released on home media as a DVD and Blu-ray combo pack on November 9, 2010.